Guo-lab/Flight_3D_Globe_Animation/README.md

 ```

-Unfortunately, there is still a bug that the second flight path is not displayed correctly.
-According to the output log, the frame data is correct.
-However, after the first flight path is shown, the second one does not appear as expected.
+Unfortunately, there is still a bug that I have not been able to show the flight path accumulation correctly in the 3D plot.
+See in `TODO`

 Work in progress, but the basic functionality is there.
 The code uses `Plotly` for 3D plotting and 3D projections.